Jason Garrett: Head coach

-On November 8, 2010, Garrett was named as interim head coach of the Cowboys after fourth-year head coach Wade Phillips was fired after the Cowboys began the 2010 season with a 1-7 record.
+On November 8, 2010, Garrett was named as interim head coach of the Cowboys after head coach Wade Phillips was fired after the Cowboys began the 2010 season with a 1–7 record.
 On November 14, Garrett won his first game as a head coach, beating the favored New York Giants by a score of 33–20 at New Meadowlands Stadium.
 The next week, he led the Cowboys to a 35–19 victory over the Detroit Lions, their first home win all season.
-Garrett finished with a 5–3 record down the stretch.
-On January 6, 2011, Garrett was officially named the eighth head coach in Cowboys history.
-He was the first head coach born after the team was founded in 1960, and the first former Cowboys player to hold the post.

-From 2011 to 2013, Garrett had three straight 8–8 seasons, losing in the last game each season to NFC East division rivals New York Giants, Washington Redskins, and Philadelphia Eagles to miss the division championship and the playoffs each time.
+After Garrett finished the 2010 season with a 5–3 record down the stretch, he was officially named the eighth head coach in Cowboys history on January 6, 2011.
+Garrett was the first head coach born after the team was founded in 1960, and the first former Cowboys player to hold the post.
+From 2011 to 2013, he had three straight 8–8 seasons, losing in the regular-season finale each season to NFC East division rivals New York Giants, Washington Redskins, and Philadelphia Eagles to miss the division championship and the playoffs each time.

 In 2014, Garrett achieved head-coaching success for the first time.
-The Cowboys, featuring several key draft picks maturing on the offensive line and the emergence of DeMarco Murray as a dominant running back, won the NFC East with a 12–4 record and were tied for the best record in the conference with the Green Bay Packers and the Seattle Seahawks.
-The Cowboys were undefeated on the road, including impressive wins over Seattle and the NFC East frontrunners (at the time), the Philadelphia Eagles.
-Garrett's team lost the three-way tiebreaker to Green Bay and Seattle and therefore hosted the Detroit Lions in a wildcard-round game.
-This game, won 24–20 by the Cowboys, featured a controversial "flag pick up" after a penalty during a late Detroit drive, thereby allowing Dallas an improved chance to make a comeback and defeat the Lions.
-In the ensuing divisional-round playoff game against the Green Bay Packers, hyped as a rematch of the famous Ice Bowl NFL championship game from 1967, Dallas held a lead in the second half, but after losing the lead due to a late Aaron Rodgers touchdown pass, had a potentially game-winning catch by Dez Bryant overturned in official replay, therefore sealing a 26–21 defeat to Green Bay.
+The Cowboys, featuring several key draft picks maturing on the offensive line and the emergence of DeMarco Murray as a dominant running back, finished atop the NFC East with a 12–4 record and were tied for the best record in the conference with the Green Bay Packers and the Seattle Seahawks.
+The Cowboys were undefeated on the road, including impressive wins over the Seahawks and the NFC East frontrunners (at the time), the Philadelphia Eagles.
+However, Garrett's team lost the three-way tiebreaker to Green Bay and Seattle and therefore hosted the Detroit Lions in the Wild Card Round, which featured a controversial "flag pick up" after a penalty during a late Detroit drive, thereby allowing Dallas an improved chance to make a comeback and defeat the Lions by a score of 24–20.
+In the Divisional Round against the Green Bay Packers, hyped as a rematch of the famous Ice Bowl NFL championship game from 1967, the Cowboys held a lead in the second half, but after losing the lead due to a late Aaron Rodgers touchdown pass, had a potentially game-winning catch by Dez Bryant that was overturned in official replay, sealing a 26–21 road loss to Green Bay.